 Please read the guidelines below to determine whether you may be eligible and to ensure you understand agree to use funds under this section of the CARES act only for eligible expenses incurred.

 Who is Eligible?

-Funds awarded under this section assist students who have been enrolled in a degree or certificate program at Wright Graduate University at any time since March 13, 2020, including students who have since graduated or withdrawn.
+At this time funds awarded under this section assist students who are enrolled in a degree or certificate program at Wright Graduate University for Fall 2022 quarter.

 The Department of Education indicates that only students who are eligible to receive Title IV Financial Aid are eligible to receive these funds.
-As such, the University must have your 2019-2020 FAFSA on file (for grant requests for expenses incurred before June 30, 2020) or your 2020-2021 FAFSA (for grant requests for expenses incurred July 1, 2020 and later) to determine your eligibility.
-The 2020-2021 FAFSA may be submitted at www.studentaid.gov if you have not yet applied.
-The 2019-2020 FAFSA is no longer open for submission.
+As such, the University must have your FAFSA on file to determine your eligibility.
+The FAFSA may be submitted at www.studentaid.gov if you have not yet applied.

 Grants range from $200.00 to $1200.00 per eligible student per quarter.

 Any student who is enrolled during the eligible timeframe above who agrees to the conditions detailed in this form will be awarded $200.00 per quarter in the application period which they complete the form.
-See below for a listing of application periods in "Deadlines are as follows for quarterly grants."
+See below for a listing of application periods.

 In addition, an eligible student may request a hardship grant of up to $1000.00 per quarter.
 Hardship grant requests require documentation of the hardship (such as loss of job or income, medical expense, or other circumstances related to the pandemic) that resulted in difficulty covering expenses that are part of the student's cost of attendance.

 Allowable Uses of Grant Funds: